microsoftgraph/msgraph-sdk-powershell/src/Education/v1.0/examples/New-MgEducationClassAssignmentSubmissionResource.md

 New-MgEducationClassAssignmentSubmissionResource -EducationClassId $educationClassId -EducationAssignmentId $educationAssignmentId -EducationSubmissionId $educationSubmissionId -BodyParameter $params

 ```
-This example shows how to use the New-MgEducationClassAssignmentSubmissionResource Cmdlet.
+This example will create an educationpowerpointresource

-### Example 5: Code snippet
+### Example 6: Create an educationMediaResource

 ```powershell